seancorfield/depstar/README.md

 I've been working with [Alex Miller](https://github.com/puredanger) to reduce that gap and with the release of v0.4.0 on September 15, parity was achieved.
 I had already switched most of my open source projects over to `tools.build` for running tests and building the JAR files and with that latest release I was able to switch the `build.clj` script at work over to `tools.build` for building our production uberjar artifacts!
-The missing piece (for us at work) had been the merging of the `Log4j2Plugins.dat` files across libraries which `depstar` had supported since December 2020 (version 2.0.160) and that is now possible through the `:conflict-handlers` option added to `uber` in v0.4.0 of `tools.build`, along with my [log4j2 conflict handler library](https://github.com/seancorfield/build-uber-log4j2-handler).

 At this point, `depstar` is no longer needed and only serves to fragment the tooling around the Clojure CLI and `deps.edn` so I am sunsetting this library and asking everyone to switch to [`tools.build`](https://github.com/clojure/tools.build) instead.
-You can reduce the amount of "boilerplate" in your `build.clj` by using my [`build-clj` library](https://github.com/seancorfield/build-clj) which has equivalent tasks for `clean`, `jar`, and `uber` with "sane defaults" for most options and combines the functionality described in the [official `tools.build` guide](https://clojure.org/guides/tools_build).
-In addition, it has tasks to run your tests and deploy your library JAR to Clojars.
-It's `uber` task provides the log4j2 plugins cache merging functionality by default.

 Thank you for all the support and feedback on `depstar` over the last three years!

-Please use `tools.build` and build your projects responsibility!

 # depstar [![Clojure CI](https://github.com/seancorfield/depstar/actions/workflows/test.yml/badge.svg)](https://github.com/seancorfield/depstar/actions/workflows/test.yml) [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/seancorfield/depstar)